Linuxfabrik/lfops/roles/monitoring_plugins_grafana_dashboards/README.md

 # Ansible Role linuxfabrik.lfops.monitoring_plugins_grafana_dashboards

-This role deploys the Monitoring Plugins Grafana Dashboards for a Grafana Server via provisioning.
+This role deploys the Monitoring Plugins Grafana Dashboards for a Grafana Server using [grizzly](https://grafana.github.io/grizzly/).

 Runs on